oconnor0/BeaconRoad/Book/321-Draconic.md

 * The dragons of Esgyrn are intrinsically linked to beauty.
 Their descendents among metahumanity likewise find themselves tied to beauty---to its creation or its destruction, to collecting it for others or to hoarding it.
 * XP Triggers
     * At the end of a session, mark 1 XP if you struggled with issues from your Vice.
 Mark XP for this if your Vice tempted you to some bad action.
 Simply Indulging your Vice doesn’t count as struggling with it (unless you overindulge).
     * At the end of a session, mark 1 XP if you struggled with issues from your Virtue.
 Mark XP for this if your Virtue drove you toward some good action that complicated the situation.
-Simply Exemplifying your Vice doesn’t count as struggling with it.
+Simply Exemplifying your Virtue doesn’t count as struggling with it.
 * Living:
     * You are ensouled and biologically alive.
 * Senses: